UNESCO OER Recommendations

 - Advocacy is on OER.

-- Applications for a membership in the ICDE OER Advocacy Committee can be made by an expert ICDE member that has a record and capacity to contribute to significant advocacy for OER.
+- Applications for membership in the ICDE OER Advocacy Committee can be made by an expert ICDE member that has a record and capacity to contribute to significant advocacy for OER.

 - Members are appointed as ICDE OER Ambassadors by the ICDE Executive Committee.